 If you are planning on building a home in a rural location with no access to public drinking water, you will have to drill a well on your property.
-Water well permits may only be applied for by a licensed well driller (see procedure below).
-Please see our FAQ's for common questions regarding water wells.
+Water well permits may only be applied for by a licensed well driller (see the following procedure).

 Water Well Disinfection

 There may be times when your well needs to be disinfected, such as:

 - After construction of a new water supply or pipeline

 - After making repairs to an existing water supply

 - After a water system has been unused for several months

 - After surface flooding of a well or storage tank

 - When the results of a bacteriological test indicate contamination

 - Before a new water supply (i.e. well) is used